The temptation for homeowners to create a uniform or at least complimentary look to their homes starts by painting the exterior.

 This is because if it can be enclosed, then you can paint the enclosure first and attach to the outside of the box.

-Keep in mind that the enclosure must allow full access to the electrical box.
+Keep in mind that the enclosure must allow full access to the electrical box in your backyard.

 Again, check with the building codes about the materials that may be used to enclose a utility box.